 - Make detailed customer segments to drive higher conversions

-- Track customer behavior and helps to highlight buying patterns
+- Track customer behaviour and helps to highlight buying patterns

 - Improve your services or product by utilizing customer feedback